RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 ### Members

-When members are affected by TAF, it can make them genuinely believe they are causing harm, or at risk of causing harm, when the reality is they only have thoughts about imaginary harm.
+When members are affected by TAF, it can make them genuinely believe they are at risk of suicide, when the reality is they only have thoughts about imaginary suicide.

-In severe cases this is symptomatic of a mental disorder, a form of obsessive-compulsive disorder (OCD).
-There is more information about OCD in Part II of this guide.
-Listeners cannot diagnose or treat any mental disorder.
-Even if a member experiences TAF mildly, a listener cannot try to solve the problem.

 When a member describes significant distress because of TAF, a listener cannot give advice or suggest how to solve the problem, but a listener can state a simple fact, like:

-|Member:|This is eating up my whole life.
-I virtually can't get in the car because I spend so much time worrying that I've killed someone.
+|Member:|I can't sleep at night and I can't concentrate during the day because...
 |Listener:|That's the kind of thing a professional can help with.
 {:.chat}